 Private Stream

-A stream that is only viewable by selected individuals or via invite-only access—used for internal meetings, client demos, or premium events.
+A stream is only viewable by selected individuals or via invite-only access and is used for internal meetings, client demos, or premium events.

 Public Stream